Priya Amar Priya: Production

-Filming began on December 25, 2006 and The film was shot in a few lots.
-The film was complete in late 2007.
+Its filming began on December 25, 2006 and The film was shots with a few lots.
+The film was completed in late 2007.

 Soundtrack

 The film soundtrack is composed by Ali Akram Shuvo and all the song written by Kabir Bakul.
 A total of five songs have been used in the film.

 Release

 The release on June 13, 2008 in 33 theatre in all around the country.